warthur/warthur/README.md

 ### Hi there 👋

-- 🔭 I’m currently at the Univeristy of Michigan as Lecturer IV and Chief Program Advisor for CS-LSA
+- 🔭 I’m currently at the Univeristy of Michigan as Lecturer IV and Chief Program Advisor for CS-LSA and CS-Minor
 - 📫 How to reach me: drop by my office hours or send me an email.
 Office hours are usually listed here - https://eecs183.github.io/eecs183.org/officehours.html

 <!--